The Best of Everything

 1967 - until her May '77 death: Imperial House: 150 East 69th Street (between Lexington Ave. and 3rd Ave.)
 In 1973 she moved from a 9-room apartment (22G) to a 5-room apt.
 (22H).

-Other addresses: Christina Crawford says that Joan kept a New York City apartment on East End Avenue in the early 1940s.
+Other addresses: Christina Crawford says that Joan kept a New York City apartment at East End Avenue in the early 1940s.
+(Letters from Joan in 1945 and 1946 have a 130 East End Ave. return address.)
 In the winter of '46-47, Joan rented a house in Bedford Village, where Christina and Christopher stayed while Joan lived in the city.
 Also, after husband Steele died in '59, Joan began using her secretary Betty Barker's office address, 8008 West Norton, Los Angeles, as a return mailing address.

 AD-orama.
 Pepsi advertising campaign devised by Joan's husband Al Steele to convince national bottlers of Pepsi's superiority to Coke.
 He barnstormed the country for 8 weeks in early 1959 in support of it, which drained him of his health.
 He died that May.
 (JCB)